signalapp/libsignal/README.md

 libraries for Windows, macOS, and Debian-flavored Linux.
 Both x64 and arm64 builds are included for all three platforms, but the arm64 builds for Windows and Linux are considered experimental, since there are no official builds of Signal for those architectures.

+### Testing a local build with Signal-Desktop

+After running all the build commands above, adjust the `@signalapp/libsignal-client` dependency in the Desktop app's package.json to "link:path/to/libsignal/node" and run `pnpm install`.
+When you're done, revert the changes to package.json and run `pnpm install` again.

 # Contributions